sddion/Badboy/README.md

 1. **User Information:** Gathers details like username, full name, email, and geolocation.

-2. **System Information:** Retrieves data on UAC and RDP state, LSASS status, and computer components.
+2. **System Information:** Retrieves data on UAC and RDP state, LSASS status, and Gathers information about the computer, BIOS, operating system, CPU, mainboard, RAM, and video card

-3. **Network Information:** Provides public IP, local IP with MAC address, and network interface details.
+3. **Network Information:** Provides public IP, local IP with MAC address, WiFi profiles, and nearby WiFi networks

 4. **Startup Contents:** Lists items in the startup folder for potential persistence mechanisms.